Vaidas393/Rest-API-and-API-automation-tests/README.md

 3) Checks if created user is in a list.
 4) If fails prints out customized message.

+- Gets specific user:
+1) Gets newly created user and checks if it is the same user which were created.

 - Update user test:
 1) Updates user with random values from given variables and given length
 2) Checks response status